-Beginning with tax year 2019, the Division will be enforcing the 2016 mandate that all corporations must electronically file all their returns.
+Lastly, I would like to remind you that the Division is enforcing the 2016 mandate that all corporations must electronically file all their returns.
 This includes Forms CBT-100, CBT-200-T, and CBT-150.
 Payments must also be made electronically.
-Electronic filing benefits everyone - taxpayers, practitioners, and State government.
-Faster refunds, more accurate processing, and greater security of sensitive information are just some of the advantages offered by electronic tax filing systems.